GSA/cio.gov-redo/_posts/2019-03-13-TBM-playbook.md

 ---
 layout: post
 title: How to Win with Technology Business Management (TBM)
-excerpt: GSA and the Department of Education (Education) created a TBM Playbook in order to share some common themes in the Federal implementations of TBM at our agencies.
+excerpt: As co-leads of the President’s Management Agenda Cross Agency Priority goal on IT Spending Transparency, the General Services Administration (GSA) and the Department of Education (Education) created a TBM Playbook in order to share some common themes in the Federal implementations of TBM at our agencies.
 date: March 13, 2019
-author: Jason Gray, CIO, DEPARTMENT OF EDUCATION and David Shive, CIO, GENERAL SERVICES ADMINISTRATION
+author: Jason Gray, CIO, Department of Education and David Shive, CIO, General Services Administration
 tags: 2019 cio-council

 image-thumbnail: /assets/images/blog/TBM.jpeg